auth0/docs/articles/best-practices/rules.md

 ### Avoid unecessary execution

-Prefer to implment execution based on conditional logic.
+Prefer to implement execution based on conditional logic.
 For example, to run a rule for only specific applications, check on a specific [`clientID`](/rules/references/context-object) or for specific [`clientMetadata`](/rules/references/context-object) - especially when checking against a single `clientMetadata` value, common across multiple applications.
-Using `clientMetadata` can also make adding new clients (as well as reading rule code) easier, especially if you have a large number of applications defined.
+Using `clientMetadata` can also make adding new clients (as well as reading rule code) easier, especially if you have a large number of applications defined, by reducing the code changes or configuration values needed between environments.

 ::: note
 Client metadata for an application can be set manually via the dashboard, by going to [Application Settings -> Advanced Settings -> Application Metadata](${manage_url}/#/applications/) or programatically via use of the [Auth0 Management API](/api/management/v2#!/Clients/patch_clients_by_id).